The Patrick J. Scanlon MD Cardiovascular Research

 All proceeds from the fund are held under Loyola University Medical Center's charitable foundation but kept

-separate and desigated for Loyola's Cardiovasular Institute (CVI).
-The CVI uses the money for research initiatives
+separate and desigated for Loyola's Cardiovasular Research Institute (CVRI).
+The CVRI uses the money for research

 What kind of research is done?